gradle/gradle/design-docs/publication-model.md

 Running `gradle publish` will build and upload the artifacts, but not sign them.
 Running `gradle publishMavenLocal` will build the artifact, but not sign them.

+## Add support for resolving and publishing via SFTP

+Add an SFTP resource transport and allow this to be used in an Ivy or Maven repository definition.

+## Add support for resolving and publishing via WebDAV

+Add a WebDAV resource transport and allow this to be used in an Ivy or Maven repository definition.

+## Port Maven publication from Maven 2 to Maven 3 classes

+1. Use Maven 3 classes to generate the POM.
+2. Expose a Maven 3 `Project` object via `MavenPom.model`.
+3. Use Maven 3 classes to update the `maven-metadata.xml` and wire this into `MavenResolver`.
+4. Use `MavenResolver` to publish a Maven publication.
+5. Change legacy `MavenDeployer` to use `MavenResolver`.
+6. Remove Maven 2 as a dependency.
+7. Remove jarjar hacks from Maven 3 classes.

 ## Remove old DSL

 These would be mixed in to various steps above (TBD), rather than as one change at the end.
 They are grouped together here for now: